 Create an Abstract Collage

 Over the years, as a collage artist, I have become increasingly dissatisfied with the quality and quantity of the imagery in magazines.
-For this reason, I prefer to purchase older magazines from thrift stores, as the quality of paper and imagery is so much better.
+For this reason, I prefer to purchase older magazines from thrift stores, as the paper and imagery are much better.

-Magazines are also so much thinner than they used to be but I am still subscribing to various magazines for the time being.
-Even though the imagery is more sparse and limited, I start cutting them up for collage as soon as they are delivered to my door!
+Magazines are also so much thinner than they used to be, but I am still subscribing to various magazines for the time being.
+Even though the imagery is sparser and more limited, I start cutting them up for collage as soon as they arrive at my door!

 Adapting with the times, I have recently been experimenting with abstract collage, and I am really enjoying it!
 Not so reliant on imagery, I have been cutting up bits of patterns and colours in interesting shapes.

-Since I no longer have the need to process such heavy emotions through my art, my collage process has become much more peaceful and contemplative.
-If you would like to follow my process, I am documenting my contemplative abstract collages on Instagram.
+Since I no longer need to process such heavy emotions through my art, my collage process has become much more peaceful and contemplative.

 I find that abstract collage suits my meditative purpose very well, as I like to sit in quietude contemplating my different compositions.
 I usually work on 3-6 collages at a time - sometimes for a very long time.